 For example, a tenant may have lost their job or experienced a reduction in income, making it difficult to keep up with rent payments.
 Alternatively, unexpected expenses such as medical bills or car repairs may put a strain on a tenant’s finances, making it harder to afford rent.

 Landlords may also contribute to rent arrears by failing to maintain the property or by being unresponsive to tenant complaints, which can lead to tenants withholding rent.
-Whatever the cause, it is essential for landlords and tenants to communicate and work together to find a solution that works for both parties, such as setting up a payment plan or seeking financial assistance.
+Whatever the cause, landlords and tenants need to communicate and work together to find a solution that works for both parties, such as setting up a payment plan or seeking financial assistance.

 Landlord Letter To Tenant Late Payment – Rent Arrears Letter